 The pelvic inlet, or the upper pelvic narrow, is the anatomical limit between the true pelvis below and the false pelvis above.
-There are tangible, genetic and hormonal differences between the male and female pelvis related to the reproductive function.
+There are tangible, genetic, and hormonal differences between the male and female pelvis related to reproductive function.

 In obstetrics, the pelvic inlet is the entrance door toward the birth canal.
-The fetal cephalic extremity needs to position itself and to adapt adequately to be able to compare the smaller diameter with the largest diameter of the space delimited by the anatomical line of the maternal pelvic inlet.
+The fetal cephalic extremity needs to position itself and adapt adequately to compare the smaller diameter with the largest diameter of the space delimited by the anatomical line of the maternal pelvic inlet.

-A method of evaluating the diameters of the endopelvic spaces and their adaptability (mobility) would be extremely useful for diagnosing the "contracted pelvis" and avoiding the consequences on the health of the mother and the newborn that protracted labor and an operative birth can involve.
+A method of evaluating the diameters of the endopelvic spaces and their adaptability (mobility) would be beneficial for diagnosing the "contracted pelvis" and avoiding the consequences on the health of the mother and the newborn that protracted labor and an operative birth can involve.

 Structure and Function

 The pelvic inlet involves three of the four units of which the bone pelvis is composed.
-The pelvic brim involves the first sacral segment, the iliac and pubis portion, leaving out the ischium.
+The pelvic brim involves the first sacral segment, the iliac and pubis portion, but not the ischium.

 The pelvic skeleton forms via mesenchymal condensation and endochondral ossification.
 The first ossification center develops in the ilium in the early-fetal period.
 Multiple sites ossify and continue to develop after birth until adolescence.